Calculating Vehicle Registration Tax

 In the case of new or used vehicles imported from outside the EU, customs duty is chargeable at importation.

 When you register your vehicle, the NCTS will require proof of payment of the Customs Duty and VAT.
-Normally this will be by way of a Customs Declaration: the Single Administrative Document (SAD).
+Normally this will be by way of a Customs Declaration.

 Next: Electric and hybrid vehicles